-BE IT FURTHER RESOLVED that all prior resolutions dealing with these subject matters, including but not limited to Resolution No.35923609, as amended, are hereby repealed.
+BE IT FURTHER RESOLVED that all prior resolutions dealing with these subject matters, including but not limited to Resolution No.3647, are hereby repealed.

-ADOPTED by the Port Commission of the and duly authenticated in open session by the signs thereof and the seal of the Commission.
+nd duly authenticated in open session by the signereof and the seal of the Commission. natures of the Commissioners voting in fav

+-

 Port Commission